Canvas Stretching Supplies

 And for the sandpaper, we recommend that you consider getting this package of fine sandpaper.
 You can find out more by about the sandpaper by clicking here.

-Throughout this article, we have recommended quite a few different art canvas stretching supplies and tools.
+Throughout this article, we have recommended quite a few different art canvases stretching supplies and tools.
 You can find the full list of our recommended canvas stretching supplies and tools by clicking on our page Canvas Supplies or by clicking here.

-As a full disclaimer, Anita Louise Art does earn an affiliate income if you purchase through c our website.
 This does not cost you any more than if you purchased the supplies directly from the supplier.
 By helping to purchase through our site, you are helping to support this blog and website.

 We truly do appreciate your continued support.

-If you have the correct tools and supplies then stretching an art canvas on to the frame is easier than what it may at first seem.
-You just need to follow these simple steps and remember that the most important thing is to be sure that the art canvas you are stretching is firm and taut as a drum so that it will not sag over time.
+If you have the correct tools and supplies then stretching an art canvas onto the frame is easier than what it may at first seem.
+You just need to follow these simple steps and remember that the most important thing is to be sure that the art canvas you are stretching is as firm and taut as a drum so that it will not sag over time.

 How Much Does it Cost to Stretch an Art Canvas?

 Stretching your own art canvas is usually cheaper than if you purchase the stretched canvas, but the cost can depend on a lot of things from the fabric you are using to the size of the frame.
-For a basic fabric and frame, the cost is usually between 7 or 8 USD to 20 or 25 USD depending on the fabric and size of the frame.
+For a basic fabric and frame, the cost is usually between 7 or 8 USD to 20 or 25 USD or more depending on the fabric and size of the frame.
 If you are planning to do a lot of painting, learning to stretch your own canvas is an essential skill.

 What is a Stretched vs Unstretched Canvas?